 - Self help and support groups: Self help and support groups can help a person understand what has happened to them.
 It allows them to discuss their thoughts and feelings about what has happened.
-Furthermore, they can hear testimonials from others who have gone through a similar circumstance and ask questions about othersqhealing journeys and positive coping strategies they may have used.
+Furthermore, they can hear testimonials from others who have gone through a similar circumstance and ask questions about others' healing journeys and positive coping strategies they may have used.
 For those who have religious or spiritral beliefs, faith based supports are often available. - Books and other publications: Reading about how others have overcome adversity can be very empowering.
 It can allow the reader an oppourtunity to relate, and to invoke some of the same measures to increase their own resiliency.
-Online resources can be just as beneficial as reading books and other publications. - A licensed mental health professional: A mental health professional is qualified and equipped to help people in crisis, move along the path of recovery.
-Mental health professionals help many people manage and work through their trauma, but they are not an immediate and fail-safe source of recovery14.
+Online resources can be just as beneficial as reading books and other publications.